loreleim/customGutenberg/README.md

 ## But one block isn't enough.
 Agreed.
 The following steps will show you how to setup your plugin for multiple blocks.

-## Copy the starter block file.
+- [ ] Copy the starter block file
-Put this in your src folder

-## Delete everything in src except for index.js
-This includes deleting: edit.js, save.js, editor.scss, style.scss
+- [ ] Delete everything in src except for index.js (this includes deleting: edit.js, save.js, editor.scss, style.scss)

-## Replace the content of index.js with
+- [ ] Replace the content of index.js with
 ```
 import { registerBlockType } from '@wordpress/blocks';